LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 `<amendments>`

 Parent container for amendments on the bill or resolution.
 Read more [about amendments](https://www.congress.gov/help/legislative-glossary#glossary_amendment) on Congress.gov.
-A `<amendments>` element may include the following children:
+An `<amendments>` element may include the following children:
 - `<amendment>`
   - `<number>` (e.g. 173)
     - The assigned amendment number.